COVID-19 vaccination in Australia: COVID-19 vaccine national rollout phases

-On 19 August 2021, an announcement was made by Prime Minister Scott Morrison that residents aged 16–39 will be eligible for the Pfizer vaccine from 30 August 2021.
+On 19 August 2021, an announcement was made by Prime Minister Scott Morrison that adult residents aged 16–39 will be eligible for the Pfizer vaccine from 30 August 2021.

 On 5 December 2021, the Therapeutic Goods Administration, Australia's medical regulator, approved access for five to 11-year-olds to the Pfizer vaccine.
 As of 10 December 2021, it was planned to start vaccinating children aged 5 to 11 with the Pfizer vaccine from 10 January 2022.